This is an old blog post that is largely outdated. But we have a 2023 update at the bottom of the page.

 Xarelto is a blood thinner that was introduced back in 2011.
 It was hailed as a better alternative to Coumadin, which was used to treat individuals who were at risk of blood clots from deep vein thrombosis or pulmonary embolism.
 Chances are you have probably seen a Xarelto commercial.
 Chances are you have also probably seen a commercial for a law firm advertising representation for Xarelto cases.

 The drug has been a huge cash cow for Bayer/Johnson & Johnson, meaning they have gone all out to market it throughout the United States.
-It is true that all blood thinners have a risk of bleeding injuries, but Xarelto has been linked to an alarming number of issues, including severe bleeding and a few fatalities.
+All blood thinners indeed have a risk of bleeding injuries, but Xarelto has been linked to an alarming number of issues, including severe bleeding and a few fatalities.

 Other anticoagulants have also come under fire over the past few years, including Pradaxa.
 That drug’s manufacturer, Boehringer Ingelheim, ended up forking over $650 million to settle the claims against it.
-Bellwether trials have a tendency to ramp up settlement negotiations and move MDLs along.
+Bellwether trials tend to ramp up settlement negotiations and move MDLs along.
 Hopefully, the same will happen here.